 Kids select one of 60 progressively challenging cards, which detail the end pattern that will allow a marble inserted into the topmost point to make it to the bottom.
 They must then fill in the middle, following light hints, to complete the task.
 At its end, the marble either makes it or not, teaching concrete problem solving within clear constraints.
 While it will challenge him or her, your brain might get a workout of its own.

-Geography is a valuable skill for any age, and the Melissa & Doug map floor puzzle helps your child to learn it and you to get a refresher.
+Geography is a valuable skill for any age, and the Melissa & Doug map floor puzzle helps your child to learn it while you get a refresher.
 With plenty of space, you and your kiddo will know the states and their capitols in no time.

-Fully assembled, its two-by-three-foot size allows your son or daughter to more accurately understand the expanse of the United States.
-But for children ages six and up, it helps them visualize where each state is located while also exposing them to respective capitols.
+Fully assembled, its 2-by-3-foot size allows your son or daughter to more accurately understand the expanse of the United States.
+But for children ages 6 and up, it helps them visualize where each state is located while also exposing them to respective capitals.
 The 51-piece kit is coated with a spill-proof finish, which makes cleaning up after accidents fast and easy.

-For children seven and up looking for a challenge, Educational Insights’ Kanoodle delivers, providing three-dimensional puzzles that captivate for hours.
+For children 7 and up looking for a challenge, Educational Insights’ Kanoodle delivers, providing 3-dimensional puzzles that captivate for hours.

-Including 200 two- and three-dimensional puzzles, kids must navigate through hundreds of combination of the 12 pieces, only one of which is the correct solution.
+Including 200 2- and 3-dimensional puzzles, kids must navigate through hundreds of combination of the 12 pieces, only one of which is the correct solution.
 The puzzles themselves become progressively harder, which keeps kids coming back for more.
 Sell this to your child as a real-life Minecraft.

-Legos are the original three-dimensional puzzle, and your nine-to-14-year-old is probably obsessed with the books and movies.
+Legos are the original 3-dimensional puzzle, and your 9-to-14-year-old is probably obsessed with the books and movies.
 This is an easy way to combine the two while teaching direction-following and basic engineering concepts, just as the company has for generations of kids before.

 Parents of Potter fans can’t stop raving about how much fun this set is (in fact, the most common complaints are about not including certain fan-favorite secondary characters).
 This nearly 900-piece set takes time and table space for assembly.
 But the result is a usable, playable space in which kids can reenact their favorite moments from the series.